LLNL/MacPatch/README.docker.md

     docker-compose up
     ```

-    After the first run you can comment out the `command: "init-db"` line in the `docker-compose.yml` file.
-This command initialized the database and is only required on the first run.

 You now have a fully functional MacPatch environment running at [https://localhost](https://localhost).
 The default admin username/password is `mpadmin`/`password`.

 ## Using an existing database